whitney-house/RAG_system/readme.md

 # Start the FastAPI server
 uvicorn main:app --host 0.0.0.0 --port 8000 --reload
-📍 API documentation available at: http://localhost:8000/docs

-2️⃣ Running the Frontend

-# Navigate to the frontend directory
-cd frontend

-# Install dependencies
-npm install

-# Start the frontend
-npm start
-📍 The UI will be available at: http://localhost:3000/

-📦 Quick Deployment
-For containerized deployment, use Docker:

-docker-compose up -d
-This will start:

-Backend API Server (FastAPI + Llama)
-Frontend React App
-(Optional) Monitoring Stack (Prometheus + Grafana)
 🔧 Future Improvements
 ✅ Agent Integration – Adding AI Agents for more complex reasoning and interactions ✅ Cross-Domain Support – Expand to industrial, automotive, and healthcare applications